Errett Bishop: Work

 In 1972, Bishop (with Henry Cheng) published Constructive Measure Theory.

-In the later part of his life Bishop was seen as the leading mathematician in the area of constructive mathematics.
-In 1966 he was invited to speak at the International Congress of Mathematicians on constructive mathematics.
+In the later part of his life, Bishop was seen as the leading mathematician in the area of constructivist mathematics.
+In 1966, he was invited to speak at the International Congress of Mathematicians on that theme.
 His talk was titled "The Constructivisation of Abstract Mathematical Analysis."
 The American Mathematical Society invited him to give four hour-long lectures as part of the Colloquium Lectures series.
 The title of his lectures was "Schizophrenia of Contemporary Mathematics."
-Abraham Robinson wrote of his work in constructive mathematics: "Even those who are not willing to accept Bishop's basic philosophy must be impressed with the great analytical power displayed in his work."
-Robinson wrote in his review of Bishop's book that Bishop's historical commentary is "more vigorous than accurate".
+Abraham Robinson wrote of Bishop's work in constructivist mathematics: "Even those who are not willing to accept Bishop's basic philosophy must be impressed with the great analytical power displayed in his work."
+Robinson, however, wrote in his review of Bishop's book that Bishop's historical commentary is "more vigorous than accurate".